What to Know

 Alicia and Eric are not alone.
-The FBI says this type of attack on homebuyers has grown so much, thieves got away with almost $1 billion last year alone.
+The FBI says this type of attack on homebuyers has grown so much, thieves got away with more than $100 million last year alone, and have stolen or tried to steal up to $1.035 billion since 2015.
 But the couple says they feel no one in the real estate industry is raising a red flag.

 "How come you didn't slap us in the face with this, when we started?"
 Eric said.

 NBC Bay Area reached out to the lobbying groups that represent various real estate professionals: the National Association of Realtors; the Mortgage Bankers Association; and the American Land Title Association.
 All told us they're educating the public the best they can, with disclosure forms.

 Alicia and Eric say that's not enough.
 They're taking their private pain public, to warn others.

 "It happened to me, so I know where you dropped the ball," Alicia said.

 Adding to Eric and Alicia's anger: they say their mortgage broker's first response was astonishing.
 They say he proposed a new mortgage that simply added the stolen $89,000 to their loan.

 "He actually sent it to us," Alicia said.